freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/testing-objects-for-properties.english.md

 };

 function checkObj(checkProp) {
-  // Your Code Here
+  // Only change code below this line return "Change Me!";

-  return "Change Me!";
+  // Only change code above this line
 }

-// Test your code by modifying these values checkObj("gift");
+checkObj("gift");
 ```